-Practitioner in this Order means a physiotherapist, chiropractor or osteopath who delivers services in accordance Schedules A of this Order to a NSW worker.
+Practitioner in this document means a physiotherapist, chiropractor or osteopath who delivers services in accordance with Schedule A of the Fees Order to a NSW worker.

 Report writing occurs only when the insurer requests a physiotherapist, chiropractor or osteopath compile a written report, other than the Allied Health Recovery Request, providing details of the worker's treatment, progress and work capacity.
 The insurer must provide pre-approval for such a service.